top of page

 But it might not be.

-The real problem may be the relationship between your ankle, your leg, your foot and the boot’s geometry.
+The real problem may be the relationship between your ankle, leg, foot and the boot’s geometry.

 Like a car seat, a ski boot has to put you in the right position before the controls make sense.